MaxChen/awesome-swift-and-tutorial-resources/README.md

 Awesome Swift and Tutorial Resources
 =============
-A curated list of awesome Swift resources and tutorial websites.
-Feel free to contribute!
+A curated list of awesome Swift resources and tutorial websites, inspired by [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).

+Feel free to contribute !
+And I will update the descriptions in Chinese and English.

 - [Awesome Swift and Tutorial Resources](#awesome-swift-and-tutorial-resources)
 	- [Tutorial Resources](#tutorial-resources)